lopkauna/noranch/README.md

  - Use shortcuts for fast and effective workflow.

 (such as shift+enter-create new child note,alt+enter-create sibling note,shift+del-delete current note)
- - Noranch support Drag and Drop images in programm window.
+ - Noranch support Drag and Drop images in program window.
 This will create new note.
  - System crashes and power outage doesnt kill all your progress.
  - Rescent saved note trees would show up in main menu left up corner.

-Planning to add in futer builds:
+Planning to add in future builds:
  - Converting note tree in JSON out file (DONE)
  - Mega note tree shots (Making one large image from note tree)
  - Make one note paste standart (so you can just drag and drop notes to your desktop)